 What things do have that would enable you to be more mobile?
-Bicycles, bicycle trailers, scooters, strollers, wagons, wheel barrows, hand trucks, wheelchairs, deer cart, or anything else with wheels may be helpful.
+Bicycles, bicycle trailers, scooters, strollers, wagons, wheelbarrows, hand trucks, wheelchairs, deer carts, or anything else with wheels may be helpful.
 Be sure to consider how you will care for loved ones with limited mobility if you need to evacuate.

 It is important to be as clean as possible in order to prevent the spread of germs.
 Plan to dispose of your waste responsibly.
-To learn more about emergency sanitation and alternative toilet ideas check out our post Prepping for Basic Emergency Sanitation or view our YouTube Video for more than you ever thought you needed to know about emergency sanitation.
+To learn more about emergency sanitation and alternative toilet ideas check out our post Prepping for Basic Emergency Sanitation.

 Toilet paper, wet wipes, tissues, disinfecting wipes, hand sanitizer, toothbrush, toothpaste, feminine supplies, Depends, diapers, soap, shampoo, comb, brush, hair ties, fingernail clippers, deodorant, washcloth, and towel are few items that you may want to include.